pnp/powershell/documentation/Get-PnPMicrosoft365GroupMember.md

   * Microsoft Graph API : at least Group.Read.All
   * Microsoft Graph API : Directory.Read.All

-Gets members of a particular Microsoft 365 Group (aka Unified Group).
+Returns the members of a particular Microsoft 365 Group

 ## SYNTAX